nagasudhirpulla/taming_python/blog/skills/dataframe_export_excel.md

 Please go through [Pandas DataFrame Basics](https://nagasudhir.blogspot.com/2020/05/pandas-dataframe-basics.html) to learn the basics of pandas DataFrame.

-In this post, we will learn how to filter the rows of a DataFrame based on our desired criteria
+In this post, we will learn how to export a pandas DataFrame to an excel or csv file

 <hr/>